echeran/smile-of-murugan/webbook/chapter02.md

 The ideal of human life was to be achieved in this life; and it was the ideal of a wise man of human proportions and with human qualities.
-There is even a specific term for this ideal man, appearing again and again in many stanzas-in fact one of the key-words of Tamil poetry, if not the key-word of the best in Tamil culture.
+There is even a specific term for this ideal man, appearing again and again in many stanzas—in fact one of the key-words of Tamil poetry, if not the key-word of the best in Tamil culture.
 I have in mind the term *cāṉṟōr*.
 This is a participial noun derived from the verb stem *cal* "to be abundant, full, suitable, filling, great,